Updated on November 10, 2023 by Julie McCool

 Favorite Places to Eat in Charlottesville Beyond the Downtown

 You'll often find a solid line of hungry diners at Ace Biscuit & Barbecue, located north of downtown in the Ross Hill neighborhood.
-Here you can indulge your love of barbecue with a brontosaurus-size order of ribs, pulled pork, brisket, fried chicken, and all the traditional sides and fixins you'd expect.
+Here you can indulge your love of barbecue with a brontosaurus-size order of ribs, pulled pork, brisket, fried chicken.
+Of course, they also serve delicious barbeque sauce and all the traditional sides you'd expect.

 Ace Biscuit & Barbecue is open 8:00 – 3:00 daily.

 You'll find a casual take-out menu, local Bold Rock Cider, and delicious apple cider donuts at Carter Mountain Orchard.
 Best of all, you can enjoy your meal with the most beautiful views in Charlottesville on the open deck or patio.